 DAY 6 | Point Road Campsite – Deepdene Campsite

-The hardest part of the Cape to Cape Track is about to begin.
+The hardest part of the Cape to Cape Track begins.
 Day six and seven are all about traversing beaches.
 If sand happens to be soft, you are in deep trouble.
 It will be two times harder than you think.
 Don’t panic though!
 You can’t give up at this stage.
-It’s about 26 km to do on day six, starting from Point Road Campsite, and finishing at Deepdene Campsite.
+It’s about 26 km to do, starting from Point Road Campsite, and finishing at Deepdene Campsite.
 The beginning is nice and easy.
-You will continue hiking through the wonderful Boranup Karri Forest.
-Then, it’s time to walk along the beach for 7 km with literally no break.
-I won’t lie to you.
-Day six is definitely the toughest one.
-When I got to Hamelin Bay, I was exhausted.
-If you are lucky enough (and still have some energy!) you can spot there some giant stingrays.
+You will continue through the wonderful Boranup Karri Forest until you get to the beach that has 7 km.
+It means you will walk on sand for at least 2 hours with literally no break.
+That was pretty tough!
+I got to Hamelin Bay around 2.00 pm, and was exhausted.
+By the way, this spot is famous for giant stingrays which can be seen here with a little bit of luck.

-Good news is that there’s a caravan park in Hamelin Bay, very close to the beach, and you can take a shower there for just 5 dollars.
+There’s a caravan park in Hamelin Bay, very close to the beach, and you can take a shower there for just 5 dollars.
 Bargain!
 I didn’t hesitate even for a second.
-They also have a small shop with groceries, so you can buy some water and food too.
-I went there, had a coffee, ate something sweet and… all I wanted at that time is to go to sleep.
-I was super tired, my legs were sore, and couldn’t bring myself to continue the walk.
+They also have a small shop with groceries, so you can buy cold drinks and food too.
+I went there, had a coffee, ate something sweet and… all I wanted at that time was to go to sleep.
+I was super tired, my legs were sore, and I couldn’t bring myself to continue the walk.
 It’s still about 10 km to go from Hamelin Bay to Deepdene Campsite.
 The campground belongs to Leeuwin-Naturaliste National Park, it’s free of charge, and no booking is needed.
-You don’t have to worry about water.
+You don’t have to worry about refilling your bottles.
 There’s a rainwater tank.
-Just make sure to boil or treat water before drinking it.
+Just make sure to boil or treat the water before drinking it.

 Point Road Campsite – Deepdene Campsite, around 26 km (10 hours)